-- 1. Up to 15 percent of total points in the lecture component of class may come from "pop quizzes" and/or activities administered by faculty at any point during the lecture day.
-If a student is not present for a "pop quiz" or activity, no matter what reason, the student will not have an opportunity to take a make-up quiz or participate in a make-up activity for those points. - 2.
-On exam days, the door to the classroom will be closed at the start of the exam.
-Once the door is closed, the door is considered "locked" and a student may not enter the classroom until after the exam has been completed no matter the reason. - 3.
-Any student who fails to contact their faculty member via telephone or email, prior to the exam, will be considered a "no call/no show" and will not be permitted to take the make-up exam on the end-of-semester date referenced below; receiving "zero points" for that exam. - 4.
-If a student misses taking an exam on a scheduled test date and has notified the instructor prior to the exam, then they will be allowed to take a make-up exam at the end of the semester on a date and time determined by the faculty of that course. - 5.
-If a student misses taking more than one exam throughout the semester, they will take all of their make-up exams on a single date and time determined by the faculty. - 6.
+- 1. On exam days, the door to the classroom will be closed at the start of the exam.
+Once the door is closed, the door is considered "locked" and a student may not enter the classroom until after the exam has been completed no matter the reason. - 2.
+Any student who fails to contact their faculty member via telephone or email, prior to the exam, will be considered a "no call/no show" and will not be permitted to take the make-up exam on the end-

+- of-semester date referenced below; receiving "zero points" for that exam. - 3.
+If a student misses taking an exam on a scheduled test date and has notified the instructor prior to the exam, then they will be allowed to take a make-up exam at the end of the semester on a date and time determined by the faculty of that course. - 4.
+If a student misses taking more than one exam throughout the semester, they will take all of their make-up exams on a single date and time determined by the faculty. - 5.
 If a student misses taking their make-up exam(s) on the established date, the student will receive a score of "zero points" for the exam(s).
-If a student is "no call/no show" to a make-up exam(s), the student will receive a score of "zero points" for the exam(s). - 7.
-Examinations taken will not be repeated. - 8.
+If a student is "no call/no show" to a make-up exam(s), the student will receive a score of "zero points" for the exam(s). - 6.
+Examinations taken will not be repeated. - 7.
 During test taking, no electronic equipment (cell phones, smart watches, and tape recorders including ear devices, etc.) may be used, and may not be kept on the desk top.
 During tests and exam periods, all cell phones and other electronic devices must be secured in a location away from the students' immediate view, and silenced or turned off.
-If any device causes disruption to the testing

-- environment, the student may be dismissed from the exam or test.
-Scheduling of any make-up exam is at discretion of faculty if the student is dismissed for this reason. - 9.
+If any device causes disruption to the testing environment, the student may be dismissed from the exam or test.
+Scheduling of any make-up exam is at discretion of faculty if the student is dismissed for this reason. - 8.
 Students may use a non-programmable basic calculator for computation in the following activities: clinical calculations competency examinations, unit tests, laboratory test-outs and final examinations.
 The term "non-programmable basic calculator" shall mean limited to the following processes: addition, subtraction, multiplication, division and percentages.
-A student will be prohibited from using a calculator with other capabilities. - 10.
+A student will be prohibited from using a calculator with other capabilities. - 9.
 Standardized tests may be required throughout the nursing program as course requirements.
 An NCLEX assessment test is required during the final semester of the program.
 Additional tests may be added to meet program course requirements.
-Students will be expected to pay for the standardized tests. - 11.
+Students will be expected to pay for the standardized tests. - 10.
 Students are held accountable for adherence to the College conduct code during test-taking.
 Disciplinary action for academic dishonesty (cheating and/or breach of confidentiality) may result in a failing grade for the course.